BxsedSosa/mortgage-calculator/thoughts.md

 # Mortgage Calc Thouhgts

-We determining from given information from user what their monthly payment will be with assumed interest that is compounding monthly
+We are determining from given information from user what their monthly payment will be with assumed interest that is compounding monthly

 3 user inputs that will be needed:
 - Loan Amount